emersion/emersion.fr/content/blog/2020-11-23-saying-no-to-unethical-tasks.md

 feel this way, because it doesn't really matter in the context of this article.
 Feel free to replace DRM with whatever you find unethical.

-So, I started participating to meetings and discussing how to get the HDCP patches merged.
+So, I started participating in meetings and discussing how to get the HDCP patches merged.
 I wasn't very comfortable with the whole situation, and tried to stay away from it when possible.
 I considered saying "no", but I was scared.
 I was only working at Intel for a few weeks, I was still a student, I